First Fundraising Target: £1,300

 From Bethune, heading north towards Ypres you’ll be visiting several locations which lead up to Dunkirk.
 The day will end with a Last Post Ceremony at the Menin Gate.

 Friday 12 June – Ypres to Dunkirk

-The final leg will be down the corridor, held open with such bravery, which allowed the BEF to withdraw to the coast for Operation Dynamo.
-You will finish beachside, before enjoying a well-earned meal to mark the end of the ride.
+The final leg takes us along the corridor, held open with such bravery, that allowed the BEF to withdraw to the coast for Operation Dynamo.
+We finish on the beach front and transfer to our well-earned celebration meal to mark the end of the ride.